hotosm/fmtm/docs/Home.md

 So who are we building field mapping solutions for?
 In short:

-- The field mapping manager (coordinating field mapping)
+-  The field mapping manager who coordinates field mapping activities.
-- The field mapper (collecting data)
+-  The field mapper who collects data in the field.
-- The validator (quality checking the data)
+-  The validator who checks the quality of the collected data.

 Below is an overview of the user flow of the field mapper, the mapping coordinator and the validator.